LocalCoinIS/how.bitshares.works/docs/user_guide/create_account.rst

 Keys refer to the cryptography used to secure access to your account and funds.
 It is of importance to prevent others from gaining access to these keys.

-BitShares has *owner, active and memo keys*.
+LocalCoin has *owner, active and memo keys*.
 And each key has *public key and private key*.
 It's important to know that Owner permission has administrative powers over the whole account.
 Active Permission is considered as an “online” permission that allows to access funds and some account settings.

 -------------